 Lamb’s hands, however, are just fine.
 Yes, he does suffer from a concentration drop every now and then, but that happens to every receiver.
-On 245 targets in 2019, Lamb had only 3 drops, culminating in a 1.2% drop rate.
+On 245 targets in 2019, Lamb had only 3 drops, culminating in a 1.2% drop rate, per this tweet from John Chapman.
 Thus, his hands aren’t concerning by any means, making him one of the most complete receivers to enter the NFL in years to come.

 However, that isn’t to say Lamb doesn’t have his flaws.
 The first thing everyone points to when evaluating a prospect coming out a Big-12 school is the competition, or in this case, the lack thereof.
 The only decent corner prospect who Lamb faced in 2019 (in the Big-12) was TCU corner Jeff Gladney, who was suspended for the first half of their game due to an ejection.

 Lamb matched up with Gladney thrice in the 2nd half, and one of those 3 reps should’ve been a touchdown, as the TCU corner was clearly beaten, but Hurts once again missed a throw (wow, it’s like he maybe shouldn’t be a top 5 QB in this class).
 On the other two, Gladney won their matchup.